 Unlike in the communal houses, the masters could purchase or build their own furniture and also decide on the paint job themselves.
 Paul Klee is said to have painted his studio six times before deciding on a color.

-The Bauhaus’ New Building also reflected the changing society of the Weimar Republic.
-There were fewer service personnel.
+The Bauhaus’ Neues Bauen also reflected the changing society of the Weimar Republic.
+There was fewer service personnel in the buildings.
 The emphasis was on practical accessibility.
-For example, access to the bathroom on the upper floor was possible from three sides in order to save distances.
+For example, access to the bathrooms in the master houses on the upper floor was possible from three sides in order to save distances.
 The kitchens were purely working kitchens, whereas previously they had mostly also served as recreation rooms.
 The rooms were functionally furnished and variable.
 The surfaces were easy to keep clean.
 Sanitary and utility rooms were separate from each other.

 Most of the residents used Bauhaus furniture.
 Wassily Kandinsky even loved Breuer’s club chair so much that Breuer renamed it and further called it Wassily chair.
 In the Gropius house, other furnishings were added, such as a fold-out sofa (!), a fan, and built-in cupboards.